rpm-software-management/libdnf/README.md

 libdnf
 ======

 This library provides a high level package-manager.
-It uses librepo and hawkey under the hood.
+It's core library of [dnf](https://github.com/rpm-software-management/dnf), [PackageKit](https://github.com/hughsie/PackageKit) and [rpm-ostree](https://github.com/projectatomic/rpm-ostree).
+It's replacement for deprecated [hawkey library](https://github.com/rpm-software-management/hawkey) which it contains inside and uses [librepo](https://github.com/rpm-software-management/librepo) under the hood.

 :warning: :warning: :warning:
-**Note that libhif is currently being reworked and is considered unstable.
+**Note that libdnf is currently being reworked and is considered unstable.
 Once major users like PackageKit and DNF are fully ported, a new stable release will be considered.**